The Biggest Unanswered Questions Of

 While Stranger Things is usually the kind of show that leaves you with more questions than answers, the season 2 finale “The Gate” gave viewers a shocking amount of closure.
 Mike Wheeler (Finn Wolfhard) and Eleven (Millie Bobby Brown) finally kissed.
 The Jonathan Byers (Charlie Heaton)-Nancy Wheeler (Natalia Dyer)-Steve Harrington (Joe Keery) love triangle ended on as final a note as high school romance can.
 And, the shadow monster was banished from Hawkins, Indiana.
 All of that certainly makes the sci-fi drama of Hawkins feel pretty wrapped up.
 But, once you get past the broad strokes of Stranger Things 2, there are quite a few major unanswered questions hiding below the surface of all this finality.

 Keep reading for all the mysteries we’ll be waiting for Stranger Things season 3 to answer.
-Until then, there’s one huge reason we’re worried about fan-favorite Jim Hopper (David Harbour).
+Until then, there’s one huge reason we’re worried about fan-favourite Jim Hopper (David Harbour).

 Read These Stories Next: